Leaving Goldsmiths – Tuition fee liability and refunds

 Transferring from full-time to part-time study / Transferring programme of study

-If you transfer from full time to part time mode of study you will be charged a pro rata amount for the period you were registered as a full time student and a pro rata amount for the remaining period as a part time student.
+If you transfer from full time to part time mode of study on a programme of study with a different fee band you will be charged a pro rata amount for the period you were registered as a full time student and a pro rata amount for the remaining period as a part time student.
+This may result in an increase in the fee due.

-In the case where a student transfers programme of study then they will be liable for the fee associated with each programme that they study for the duration that they are enrolled on that programme.
+If you transfer programme of study then they will be liable for the fee associated with each programme that they study for the duration that you are enrolled on that programme.

 If a student transfers to a programme with a higher fee their fee liability will increase.
 This will be applied on pro-rata basis.